dahood/metropolis/readme.md

 ## Example

+Metropolis maps every code unit (for C# or Java this is a class, for Javascript this is a file) into a city building.
+The default is to create taller building based on lines of code and the color of that building based on how healthy the code is.

 All the green and short buildings are good.
 The tall red ones need to be looked and reviewed to ensure things get better in those areas.

+For more information on code health please read Erik Doernenburg's awesome article on [How Toxic is Your Code?](http://erik.doernenburg.com/2008/11/how-toxic-is-your-code/).
+It explains toxicity scales and how they are calculated for Java.
+Toxicity is essentially a [Richter Scale](https://en.wikipedia.org/wiki/Richter_magnitude_scale) of code health.
+If your code has an average toxicity of higher than 0.5 in most language (C#, Java, Javascript/ECMA) then you probably need to invest more than usual in quality measures.

 ![Image of a Cityscape of Metroplis Pre beta](https://raw.githubusercontent.com/dahood/metropolis/master/example-metropolis.png)